micronDLA/SDK/README.md

 ## Caffe1

-Make sure your model is in the newest Caffe1 format.
+**Step 0 (optional):** Make sure your model is in the newest Caffe1 format.
 If not use upgrade_net_proto_text binary from Caffe1 tools to upgrade it.
 For example to upgrade VGG-16 from Caffe1 model zoo:

 `upgrade_net_proto_text VGG_ILSVRC_16_layers_deploy.prototxt vgg16_caffe1.prototxt`

-Download [caffe_translator.py](https://github.com/pytorch/pytorch/blob/master/caffe2/python/caffe_translator.py).
+**Step 1:** Download [caffe_translator.py](https://github.com/pytorch/pytorch/blob/master/caffe2/python/caffe_translator.py).
 Use it to convert model from Caffe1 format to Caffe2.
 For example:

 `python caffe_translator.py vgg16_caffe1.prototxt VGG_ILSVRC_16_layers.caffemodel`

-Now your model is in Caffe2 format.
+**Step 2:** Now your model is in Caffe2 format.
 You can follow the [official instructions](https://github.com/onnx/tutorials/blob/master/tutorials/Caffe2OnnxExport.ipynb) to convert it to ONNX format.
 Example conversion:

 `convert-caffe2-to-onnx predict_net.pb --caffe2-init-net init_net.pb --value-info '{"data": [1, [1, 3, 224, 224]]}' -o vgg16.onnx`